damaratix/sans-holiday-hack-2021/sources/challenge6.md

 * **rax** = 60 (sys_call number)
 * **rsi** = 0 (error code; no specific value necessary, but since there are no errors, we shout put that equal to `0`)

-We can now bake all of our syscalls in the final code
+We can now bake all of our syscalls into the final code

 ```
 ; TODO: Get a reference to this